 Are we in the 90s doing grade school projects?
 Fonts flying in or images swiping out may seem like a good idea back then but they really aren’t.
 You want your audience to be engaged with you, not your transitions and animation.
 Focus on what matters the most and that’s you and your content.

 It may seem like a great idea to have every slide look unique and different from the last but again it isn’t.
 Just like transitions, consistency gives your slides a unified look.
 To keep everything in the right place, make use of the master template when creating your slides.
 Keep your guides and grids open when adding your content.
 The neat thing about guidelines is that the elements will snap right into place and can be in the same exact spots across all the other slides.
 Click on the View tab and ensure the check boxes for Guides are marked.
 The master template can be edited on the same tab too.
 Not sure how any of these work?
-Head over to Mad Creative Beanstalk and scroll down to the bottom of the screen.
-You can subscribe to our newsletter and download a free Powerpoint template with Guides on our Free Resources page.
+Download a free Powerpoint template with Guides on our Free Resources page.

 At the end, leave a lasting impression and an interesting idea with your audience.
 What’s the key takeaway from all of this?
 Why did your presentation matter?
 Sum it all up and get them to take action.
 It could be to save the environment or to follow you on Twitter.
 Whatever it is, do something that’ll remind them of the short time you’ve spent together.
 If you’ve executed this marvelously, expect a standing ovation accompanied by a roaring applause.
 If neither of those are happening, at least you can take pleasure in knowing that your audience was paying attention and you weren’t booed off the stage.

 Ready to get started on your presentation design?
 Go make your ideas into reality today!
 We’ll be continuing our series of design basics on our blog with consistent new content.
-If you need help with presentation design or have a question, feel free to drop us a message: email@example.com
+If you need help with presentation design or have a question, feel free to drop us a message.